shokinn/mdac/readme.md

 Mass Domain Availability Checker is an easy to use tool.

-I was struggling with checking **ALL** 2 char and 3 char domains with the .hu TLD.
+I was struggling with checking **ALL** 2 char and 3 char domains with the .de TLD.
 I needed a tool to check them easily, so... here it is! :)

 Version
 ----

-0.0.1
+0.0.2

 Installation
 --------------